IKE Configuration Overview¶

 Note

-specifies an SVTI template, then no static SVTI
+If a VPN in VRF wan specifies an SVTI template, then no static SVTI

-must be configured with its link VRF in wan
+must be configured with its link VRF in wan.

 Route-based VPNs through GRE interfaces¶